United States Gold Type Coins

 46309487

-Choice $3250 New June 9!
-Superb Originality; Popular O-mint Type Coin.
+Choice $3250 Superb Originality; Popular O-mint Type Coin.
 As the only O mint Type II gold dollar, the 1855-o gold dollar is very popular, especially when found with stone cold original, problem free surfaces.
 This strike is good except for slight weakness on the wreath leaves.
 There are a few tiny scattered ticks and marks but they do not detract from the great overall eye appeal.

 $2.5 Classic Head